wintercms/wn-blocks-plugin/README.md

 name: Example
 description: Example Block Description
 icon: icon-name
-context: [] # Defines the contexts in which this block can be used
+tags: [] # Defines the tags that this block is associated with
 permissions: [] # List of permissions required to interact with the block
 fields: # The form fields used to populate the block's content
 config: # The block configuration options